swang925/bristle_bot/README.md

 - size
 - postion
 - orientation\
-Then, with scripts of names "data processing...", we draw graphs and calculate their translational speed and angular speed.
+\noindent Then, with scripts of names "data processing...", we draw graphs and calculate their translational speed and angular speed.
 ## Features:
 TODO:.py files that takes the input video and search for contours of bristle robot based on the background color and robot color selected
 ## Requirements: